maxxiimo/the-front-end-manifesto/Getting Started.md

 This is an implementation of [HTML5 Boilerplate][] code in haml.

+NOTE: I have included some necessary asset folders and files that coincide with the defaults I will provide in this chapter.
+Since I'm using modernizr, I add the require in application.js as follows:

+    //= require jquery
+    //= require jquery_ujs
+    //= require modernizr-2.5.3.min
+    //= require_tree .

 #### HTML5 Boilerplate

 In coding copy and learn from the best, improve, then give back.
 I find that the best place to reference when building front end view templates is [HTML5 Boilerplate][].
 This resource is an ongoing collaboration between expert front-end developers and the community.